Penfolds Bin 2 Shiraz Mataro 2018: A Steady Hand in a Loud Region

 Penfolds Bin 2 Shiraz Mataro 2018 bottle on dark slate background

-A heritage label from one of Australia’s most recognisable names, Penfolds Bin 2 combines Shiraz’s plush weight with Mataro’s savoury backbone.
-It’s a style the brand has been refining since the 1960s—never the headline act, but always part of the supporting cast.
-The 2018 release feels mature, spice-driven, and unbothered by modern flash.
-This is not a wine looking for praise—it just shows up, quietly ready.
+A heritage label from one of Australia’s most recognisable names, Penfolds Bin 2 brings together Shiraz weight and Mataro’s savoury edge.
+It’s a style the winery has refined since the 1960s, rarely the headline but consistently dependable.
+The 2018 release leans mature and spice-led, with little interest in modern gloss, settling into a restrained and deliberate expression of the style.

 Vintage: